 - (a) Limits on Units Deliverable.
 Subject to adjustment as provided in Section 4(c), the number of Units that may be delivered with respect to Awards under the Plan is 12,000,000 (inclusive of Units deliverable with respect to outstanding Awards under the Plan as of the Amendment Date).
 Units withheld from an Award to either satisfy the exercise price of such Award or the Company's or an Affiliate of the Company's tax withholding obligations with respect to the Award shall not be considered to be Units delivered under the Plan for this purpose.
 If any Award is forfeited, canceled, exercised, or otherwise terminates or expires without the actual delivery of Units pursuant to such Award, the Units subject to such Award shall again be available for Awards under the Plan.
 There shall not be any limitation on the number of Awards that may be granted and paid in cash. - (b) Sources of Units Deliverable Under Awards.
-Any Units delivered pursuant to an Award shall consist, in whole or in part, of Units acquired (i) in the open market, (ii) from the Partnership, including newly issued Units, (iii) from any Affiliate of the Partnership, or (iv) from any other Person, or any combination of the foregoing, as determined by the Committee in its discretion. - (c) Adjustments.
+Any Units delivered pursuant to an Award shall consist, in whole or in part, of Units acquired (i) in the open market, (ii) from the Partnership, including newly issued Units, (iii) from any Affiliate of the Partnership, or (iv) from any other Person, or any combination of the foregoing, as determined by the Committee in its discretion. - Adjustments.
 With respect to any "equity restructuring" event that could result in an additional compensation expense to the Company, the Partnership, or any of their respective Affiliates pursuant to the provisions of ASC Topic 718 if adjustments to Awards with respect to such event were discretionary, the Committee shall equitably adjust the number and type of Units (or other securities or property) covered by each outstanding Award and the terms and conditions, including the exercise price and performance goals (if any), of such Award to equitably reflect such event and shall adjust the number and type of Units (or other securities or property) with respect to which Awards may be granted under the Plan after such event.
-With respect to any other similar event that would not result in an accounting charge under ASC Topic 718 if the adjustment to Awards with respect to such event were subject to discretionary action, the Committee shall have complete discretion to adjust Awards and the number and type of Units (or other securities or property) with respect to which Awards may be granted under the Plan in such manner as it deems appropriate with respect to such other event.
+With respect to such event were subject to discretionary action, the Committee shall have complete discretion to adjust Awards and the number and type of Units (or other securities or property) with respect to which Awards may be granted under the Plan in such manner as it deems appropriate with respect to such other event.